SciCompMod/GMGPolar/pull_request_template.md

 If new mathematical methods or epidemiological terms are used:
 * [ ] Are new methods referenced?
 Did you provide further documentation?

-[ ] The following questions are addressed in the documentation (if need be):
-* Developers (what did you do?, how can it be maintained?)
-* For users (how to use your work?)
-* For admins (how to install and configure your work?)

-* For documentation: Please write or update the Readme in the current working directory!

 ### Checks by code reviewer(s):
 * [ ] Is the code clean of development artifacts e.g., unnecessary comments, prints, ...